The structure of the ARCHMAT EMJMD academic curriculum is as follows:

 The teaching language will be English although some units may be partly offered in French

-After the completion of the 90 ECTS (3 semesters) and 30 ECTS of the Master thesis, a Joint EM Master degree will be awarded by the three full partners (UE-AUTH-UNIROMA1) together with a Joint Diploma supplement signed by all ARCHMAT partners, full and associated.
-A The Diploma Supplement will describe the nature, level, context, content and status of the studies; an overview of the curriculum that were pursued and successfully completed by the individual named on the original qualification to the diploma supplement will be appended together with info regarding the Portuguese, Italian and Greek higher education systems
+After the completion of the 90 ECTS (3 semesters) and 30 ECTS of the Master thesis, a Multiple EMJMD Master degree will be awarded by the three full partners (UEVORA-AUTH-UNIROMA1) together with a Joint Diploma supplement signed by all ARCHMAT partners.
+The Diploma Supo urgentplement will describe the nature, level, context, content and status of the studies; an overview of the curriculum that were pursued and successfully completed by the individual named on the original qualification to the diploma supplement will be appended together with info regarding the Portuguese, Italian and Greek higher education systems, The ARCHMAT EMJMD is fully integrated within the accredited degree catalogues of the partners, delivering a Multiple National degrees accredited by the National accreditation agencies in Portugal, Greece and Italy as follows:

-Universidade de Evora: the ARCHMAT joint degree will correspond to the curriculum "Ciencia dos Materiais Arqueologicos" within the "Mestrado em Arqueologia e Ambiente"
+Universidade de Evora: the ARCHMAT degree corresponds to a curriculum in "Ciencia de Materiais Arqueologicos" within the "Mestrado em Arqueologia e Ambiente" (Despacho n.º 5447/2013, published in the Diário da República, 2.ª série — N.º 79 — 23 /04/2013).

-Sapienza Universita Roma: the ARCHMAT joint degree will correspond to a curriculum in "Scienza dei Materiali Archeologici" within the "Laurea Magistrale in Scienze e tecnologie per la Conservazione e il Restauro"
+Sapienza Universita Roma: the ARCHMAT degree corresponds to the "Laurea Magistrale in Scienze e Tecnologie per la Conservazione dei Beni Culturali" (Laurea Magistrale -Master- DM n.
+438 of 15/06/2016)